lukeulrich/worker/README.md

 ```
 Options:
   --help              Show help                                          [boolean]
   --version           Show version number                                [boolean]
   --connection, -c    Database connection string, defaults to the 'DATABASE_URL'
                       envvar                                              [string]
   --once, -1          Run until there are no runnable jobs left, then exit
                                                       [boolean] [default: false]
   --watch, -w         [EXPERIMENTAL] Watch task files for changes, automatically
                       reloading the task code without restarting worker
                                                       [boolean] [default: false]
   --jobs, -j          number of jobs to run concurrently              [default: 1]
   --poll-interval     how long to wait between polling for jobs in milliseconds
                       (for jobs scheduled in the future/retries)
                                                         [number] [default: 2000]
+  --migrate-only, -m  Run migrations and then exit
 ```

 ## Library usage